The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

+In order to present our main results on the differential graded Verlinde algebra, let us recall and fix some terminology: For a fixed field $k$, which will be assumed to be algebraically closed throughout the article (unlike for the discussion of the semisimple case above, we do not assume characteristic zero), a \emph{finite category} is an abelian category enriched over finite-dimensional $k$-vector spaces with enough projective objects and finitely many simple objects up to isomorphism; additionally, we require that every object has finite length.
+A \emph{tensor category} is a linear abelian rigid monoidal category with simple unit.
+A \emph{finite tensor category} in the sense of Etingof and Ostrik \cite{etingofostrik} is a tensor category with a finite category as underlying linear category.
 A finite tensor category $\cat{C}$ with a braiding, i.e.\ natural isomorphisms $c_{X,Y}:X\otimes Y\to Y\otimes X$ for $X,Y\in\cat{C}$ subject to several coherence conditions, is called a \emph{braided finite tensor category}.
-From a topological viewpoint, the braiding extends the monoidal product to the structure of an algebra over the little disks operad $E_2$, see~\cite{Fresse1} for a textbook reference.
+From a topological viewpoint, the braiding extends the monoidal product to the structure of an algebra over the little disks operad $E_2$.
 An extension to an algebra over the \emph{framed} little disks operad \cite{salvatorewahl} amounts to a \emph{balancing}, i.e.\ a natural automorphism of the identity whose components $\theta_X :X\to X$ satisfy $ \theta_{X\otimes Y}=c_{Y,X}c_{X,Y}(\theta_X\otimes \theta_Y)$ for $X,Y\in\cat{C}$ and $\theta_I=\id_I$, where $I$ is the monoidal unit of $\cat{C}$.
 A \emph{finite ribbon category} is a braided finite tensor category $\cat{C}$ with balancing $\theta$ that is compatible with the duality $-^\vee$ in the sense that $\theta_{X^\vee}=\theta_X^\vee$ for $X\in\cat{C}$.
 The \emph{Müger center} of a braided finite tensor category $\cat{C}$ is the full subcategory of $\cat{C}$ given by the \emph{transparent objects}, i.e.\ those objects $X\in\cat{C}$ that satisfy $c_{Y,X}c_{X,Y}=\id_{X\otimes Y}$ for every $Y\in\cat{C}$.
-The braiding $c$ (and then also the braided finite tensor category) is referred to as \emph{non-degenerate} if its Müger center is as small as possible, namely spanned by the monoidal unit under finite direct sums (various equivalent characterizations of non-degeneracy are given in \cite{shimizumodular}).
-A \emph{modular category} is a non-degenerate finite ribbon category. \myskip
+The braiding $c$ (and then also the braided finite tensor category) is referred to as \emph{non-degenerate} if its Müger center is as small as possible, namely spanned by the monoidal unit under finite direct sums.
+A \emph{modular category} is a non-degenerate finite ribbon category.